DmitriiAkulin/D.A.Myself/README.md

 My name is Dmitriy.

-I am an airtraffic controller/
+I am an airtraffic controller.

-I wont to be programmist.
+I want to be programmist.

 I am learning C++.